AGRANSHRASTOGI/AGRANSHRASTOGI/README.md

 - 📝 I read and post researches on [https://www.researchgate.net/profile/Agransh-Rastogi](https://www.researchgate.net/profile/Agransh-Rastogi)

-- 💬 About Me **I am Friendly and Like to talk people with creative and unique mindset**
+- 💬 About Me **: I am Friendly and Like to talk people with creative and unique mindset**

 - 📫 How to reach me **agranshrastogi133@gmail.com**